-The terms and conditions of the amounts due from/to related parties at year end are disclosed in note 12 and 14.
+The terms and conditions of the amounts due from/to related parties at year end are disclosed in note 16 and 18.
 The terms and conditions in respect of the related party balances do not specify the nature of the consideration to be provided in settlement.
-No guarantees have been given or received, except as described above.
+No guarantees have been given or received.